Schöenner is a relatively obscure German toy company. The firm was started by Jean Schöenner

 gear, but this feature was added in 1902.

-Later in 1887, steam driven model trains were also made.
+A forward and reversing gearing mechanism was also developed.
 A complete set consisting of a steam-powered locomotive with carriages and track

 was offered in two gauges: 65 and 115 mm (2.5 inches and 4.5 inches).
-In 1900, Schöenner built the first locomotive
+In 1891 the factory was destroyed by a fire

 modelled after a German prototype in 75mm and 85mm (3 inches and 3.3 inches).